Same Difference: Sean Smith solo career

-Sean was the lead vocalist on the 'Beware The Bear' track "Show Me Love", which was featured on the BBC2 drama Mother Father Son starring Richard Gere.
-The single was released on 23 May 2019 through SP Music.
+In February 2019, he released the single "Do or Die".
+Later that year, he provided lead vocals on "Show Me Love" by Beware the Bear, which featured in the BBC Two drama Mother Father Son starring Richard Gere.
+The single was released in May 2019 through SP Music.

-Sean released "Dirty Mirrors", a duet with singer Ben Davidson, through Energise Records on 4 November 2019.

-In December 2019, Smith played Aladdin at The forum Theatre in Barrow.
-This production then moved to the Colne Muni theatre in January 2020.
+In November 2019, Smith released "Dirty Mirrors", a duet with singer Ben Davidson, through Energise Records.
+That December, he reprised the role of Aladdin at the Forum Theatre in Barrow, with the production transferring to the Colne Muni Theatre in January 2020.

-Sean released his debut solo album "Solo" through Energise Records on 20 July 2020.

-Sean featured on the Beware The Bear track "Wishing on the Water" which was released through SP Music on 27 August 2020.

-Sean then featured on the 5 track Beware The Bear EP "We Will Survive" released through SP Music on 11 November 2020.
-The EP peaked at number #15 on the UK iTunes Singer Songwriter Album Chart.
+Smith released his debut solo album, Solo, in July 2020 through Energise Records.
+He continued his collaboration with Beware the Bear, featuring on the single "Wishing on the Water" in August 2020 and the EP We Will Survive in November 2020, which reached number 15 on the UK iTunes Singer-Songwriter Albums Chart.

-Sean released the "Hazard/Human" EP through Energise Records on 22 March 2021.

-Sean released the album "Swing For The 90's" through SP Music on 16 April 2021.
-The album hit number #1 on the UK iTunes Jazz Album Chart & number #30 on the overall UK iTunes Album Chart.
+In March 2021, Smith released the EP Hazard/Human via Energise Records.
+The following month, he released the album Swing for the 90s through SP Music, which reached number one on the UK iTunes Jazz Albums Chart and number 30 on the UK iTunes Albums Chart overall.

-Sean released the duet "One And One" with Peter Wilson through Energise Records on 23 April 2021.

-Sean released the singles 'In Love With The Night' through SP Music on the 17th June 2022 & Young Love on the 13th February 2023.
+He reunited with Peter Wilson for the duet "One and One", released in April 2021 through Energise Records.

-Sean's released the singles "Feels Like Forever" in January & "Little Song" in August 2024.
+Smith released the singles "In Love with the Night" in June 2022 and "Young Love" in February 2023 through SP Music.
+In 2024, he released "Feels Like Forever" in January and "Little Song" in August.

-Sean's new the single "Feel This Love" in out in June 2025.
+In June 2025, Smith released the single "Feel This Love".